dorlib/todo-list-manager/README.md

 ## TODO List Manager - For Managing And Tracking Your Daily Tasks

 Hello everyone 👋 </br>
-This is my CLI for task managment using Go!
+This is a CLI for task managment using Go, Cobra cli & GORM!

+The main purposes of this project are to gain more experience with golang and known & popular frameworks and technologies.
+In addition, gain experience of taste of what its like working with other team members on the same codebase, working with git and with the technologies github has to offer.

-The CLI is wrriten with the cobra framework for CLI creation, and GORM as ORM library and database connection, which is MySQL.
+The CLI is written with the cobra framework for CLI creation, and GORM as ORM library and database connection, which is MySQL.
 In the future, we will continue to extend the app and create more features, and even a UI is on our mind!

 <p align="center">